 2.1.
-Well-trained single-talker ASR model
+Well-trained single-speaker ASR model

 A typical end-to-end ASR model contains an encoder to synthesize waveform or acoustic features into high-level representations, and a decoder to model the representations into language tokens.
-It often takes much time and effort to train an ASR model from scratch, let alone in multi-talker environments.
-With many off-the-shelf singletalker models already available, we try to reuse the single-talker model on multi-talker overlapping speech recognition.
+It often takes much time and effort to train an ASR model from scratch, let alone in multi-speaker environments.
+With many off-the-shelf single-speaker models already available, we try to reuse the single-speaker model on multi-speaker overlapping speech recognition.